kennyjijet/Python_RestfulAPI_AppEngine/README.md

    after changed from 'pending'.
 Client is able to know that the item has just rewarded so client can perform popup, special effect, or whatever.
 And then the status 'reward' will turn to 'rewarded' and never turn back to 'reward' again.
+5. (Optional) If player doesn't want to wait until reach deliver time.
+Call finishnow action with uuid, and inid. this action will take platinum and finish/deliver immediately.
-5. Call getmyitems action with uuid to get list of items in user inventory, this action will also process the item progression (item status). if item is a resource producer type, Its status will turn to 'produced' when it is ready to give resource.
+6. Call getmyitems action with uuid to get list of items in user inventory, this action will also process the item progression (item status). if item is a resource producer type, Its status will turn to 'produced' when it is ready to give resource.
 Now this item is waiting for user to collect its produced resource.
-6. Call event action with $(evid)=Collect and $(inid)=WhateverItemInventoryID.
+7. Call event action with $(evid)=Collect and $(inid)=WhateverItemInventoryID.
 This action will grap produced resource from item to user and clean item, set item's status back to 'rewareded', start producing from 0 again. user can do collecting only when item's statis is 'produced'.
    PS. 'resource' refers to gold, oil, fuel, tyres, and so on